ganrajborade/ML-on-ultra-low-power-devices/README.md

 # ML-on-ultra-low-power-devices

-nstallation directory of codecomposer : /home/ganraj/ti/ccs1250
+Installation directory of codecomposer : /home/ganraj/ti/ccs1250

 0. Look at the section 5 : experimental evaluation in the 1st paper link :